sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-04-Test-Plans.md

 What does this **mean?** Is this meant to deposit 50 dollars?
 Should this be accepted?
 In this situation, we may have found a *gap* in the specification and should work with our team to clarify the **intent** of the `withdraw` function.
 If may be that we should never allow a negative amount, at which point `withdraw(-50)` should be an **exception** case.
 OR, it may be that this is actually the intended way to handle depositing, at which point this would be an **equivalence** case.
 The point is: as written, with a specification that doesn't clarify intended behavior in this abnormal case, we cannot be certain.

+---

 ## So how many tests do I need?

-The next two modules should help us answer this question.
+The next three modules should help us answer this question.
 Using the idea here, we will expand on our Test Plan analysis.
 Generally, we have two competing interests:

 * We want to test our code thoroughly enough so that we are justifiably confident in its correctness
 * We don't want to test **for the sake of testing**.
 Writing unnecessary tests that do not improve our confidence in the correctness of our code is a waste of time.
 We therefore want to reasonably limit the number of tests we write.

+---

 ## "Perfect" Testing